dentarg/auth0-blog/_posts/2018-01-11-how-to-authenticate-firebase-and-angular-with-auth0-part-2.markdown

 > **Note:** You may notice that we did not set `error` to `false` in the success method in our dogs or dog observables, but we are doing so here.
 The comments stream emits a value each time _any_ user adds a comment in realtime.
 Therefore, we may need to reset the error status asynchronously in response.

 The private `_dataError()` handler should look very familiar from our other components.
-It sets `loading` and `error` properties and throws an observable with an error.
+It sets `loading` and `error` properties and throws an error.

 The `onPostComment()` method will be run when the user submits a comment using the comment form component (which we will build shortly).
-The `onPostComment()` payload will contain a `Comment` instance, which then needs to be unwrapped to a normal object in order to be saved in Firestore.
+The `onPostComment()` payload will contain a `Comment` instance containing the user's comment data, which then needs to be unwrapped to a normal object in order to be saved in Firestore.
 We'll save the unwrapped comment object using the Angular Firestore `add()` method.

 The `canDeleteComment()` method checks whether the current user is the owner of any given comment.
 If they created the comment, they can also delete it.
 This method verifies that the logged in user's `userProfile.sub` property matches the `uid` of the comment.

 The `deleteComment()` method will run when the user clicks the icon to delete a comment.
-This method opens a confirmation dialog that confirms the action, and if confirmed, uses the `id` argument to delete the correct comment document from the Firestore collection.
-(This is why we needed to add document `id`s to our data when we set up our `comments$` observable.)
+This method opens a confirmation dialog that confirms the action and if confirmed, uses the `id` argument to delete the correct comment document from the Firestore collection.
+(This is why we needed to add document `id`s to our data when we mapped values emitted by our `comments$` observable.)

 > **Note:** Recall that our Firestore rules also prevent users from deleting comments they didn't create.
-We should always ensure that access rights are enforced on _both_ the front-end and backend for proper security.
+We should always ensure that access rights are enforced on _both_ the front-end and back-end for proper security.

 ### Comments Component Template